PRTG API v2 Overview

 Basic Usage

-- All data is serialized using JSON.
+- All data is serialized using JavaScript Object Notation (JSON).

-- All time stamps are in ISO-8601 format (UTC).
-Note: PowerShell parses the time stamps but it does not convert them to your local time zone.
+Note: PowerShell parses the time stamps but it does not convert them to your local time zone. - Duration data is a floating-point number in seconds for some endpoints.

-. - All API requests use the root
+- All API requests use the root

 /api/v2